 Early Childhood Care/Education

 The Early Childhood Care/Education associate of applied science degree program is a sequence of courses designed to prepare students for a variety of careers in the field of early childhood education.
 The program emphasizes a combination of early childhood care and education theory and practical application as well as general core competencies necessary for successful employment.
-Graduates of this program will receive one of four areas of specialization: exceptionalities, infant/toddler, program administration, or paraprofessional/school age.
+Graduates of this program will receive one of two areas of specialization: exceptionalities or paraprofessional/school age.

 The program emphasizes a combination of early childhood care and education theory and practical application as well as general core competencies necessary for successful employment.
 Program graduates receive an Early Childhood Care/Education Associate of Applied Science degree and have the qualifications to be an early childhood care and education paraprofessional or early childhood program management director.
 Graduates have qualifications to be employed in early childhood care and education settings including child care centers, Head Start, Georgia Pre-K programs, and elementary school paraprofessional positions.
 Prior to practicums and internships, students must submit to a GAPS fingerprint check.